Conquering A Federal Job Interview

 2. Arrive 10 – 15 minutes early.
 When you arrive early to the interview it gives you time to greet other staff members, relax, and get ready to nail the interview.

 3. Greeting interviewer(s).
-Ensure that you have a firm hand shake.
+Ensure that you have a firm and confident handshake.
 Practice your handshake with a friend, spouse, and/or colleague.
 And if, the interview is by phone be sure to speak clearly with confidence.
-While on the phone interview, you should speak as if you are a giving a speech.
-In this case, you know your target audience is a company where you desire to work.
-Therefore, it’s imperative that you deliver a sales pitch by presenting your KSAs and accomplishments to the interviewer.
-This is the best time to toot your own horn with tact.
+While on the phone interview, you should speak as if you are giving a speech.
+In this case, you know your target audience is a company where you desire to work and your speech should include strong selling points about your work history and quantifiable accomplishments.
+Therefore, it’s imperative that you review your resume beforehand and get a good nights rest before the interview..

 4. Tell me about yourself.
 During the interview, be prepared to tell your new employer (speaking by Faith here) about yourself.
-I’ve seen and heard different ways one could answer this question; however, the best way is to keep it professional unless the interviewer says otherwise.
+I’ve seen and heard different ways one could answer this question; however, the best way is to keep it professional by relating to yourself in regards to your past job experiences.
 How would you respond to that question professionally?
 Do you have a list of commonly asked questions that an interviewer might ask you?
 Most people do not have a list of commonly asked interview questions memorized.
 That’s why it is important to study and practice for an interview.
-Usually, interviewers do not tell candidates what type of interview setting they will have.
+Usually, interviewers do not tell candidates what type of interview setting they will have nor mention the type of questions that will be asked.
 In some cases, the federal job interviews are held by phone, in person, and/or you might not have to attend an interview because a favorable decision was made to hire you without an interview.
+In the event that you are asked to take part in an interview, please study behavior interview styled questions.

 5. Panel Interview.
 The in person interviews might consist of a panel interview where the human resource specialist and staff leaders are present.
 During the interview, everyone has a list of questions that they will ask you.
 It’s similar to going to a military promotion board.
 At times it could be pretty intense and the panel interview lasts for 30-45 minutes.
 I recommend getting a good night sleep and putting your trust in the Lord.
 He opens doors for us and we are more than conquerors in Christ Jesus.
 Amen.